saferpay/sndbx/texts/css_iframe.md

 ```

 >
 **Attention!** When this is done, the return site is reloaded.
-The call-up thus occurs twice.!
+The call-up thus occurs twice!
 >